BenjaminHinchliff/dungeonator/README.md

 ## About

 This is a small C library designed for people who just want procedural rouguelike dungeon generation, and don't want to have to go through the trouble of doing it themselves.
-It's written in pure ANSI C to allow it to be bound to basically every language that exists, if one so chooses.
+It's written in pure C99 to allow it to be bound to basically every language that exists, if one so chooses.

+The algorithm used is a variant of the one described [here](https://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/).

 ## Completion Status:
 - [X] room placement